LarvenLLC/next-logs/README.md

 You can also build your own log viewers through the same API that returns log text.
 A next-logs logs dashboard is currently in development.

 ## Logs directory/location
-By default, logs are saved in the `tmp` directory.
-Because Vercel and most systems allow saving files under `tmp` directory; hence prevents conflicts that may lead to failures.
+By default, logs are saved in the `/tmp` directory.
+Because Vercel and most systems allow saving files under `/tmp` directory; hence prevents conflicts that may lead to failures.

 This configuration can be edited when initializing `NextLogs` API in the `/pages/api/logger/[log].js` file:
 ```jsx